sebelga/portfolio_tracker_website/documentation/docs/getting_started.md

 Then check the "Summary" sheet.
 You should see a summary by asset of your trades.
 You will find for each asset in one row the aggregated value of your trades (number of shares, option contracts (for equities), your cost basis, P&L, ROI, taxes due (if the position were closed)

 Finally navigate to the Dashboard sheet.
 You should have a clear visual of the trades.
-It might not look perfect just yet, we will dig deeper in the "Dashboard" documentation under Core features
+It might not look perfect just yet, we will dig deeper in the Dashboard documentation under Core Features.

+## Next Steps

+Now that you've generated your initial trades, explore the [Trades](/core/trades) sheet for detailed breakdowns, the [Summary](/core/open_positions_summary) for overviews, and the [Dashboard](/core/dashboard) for visualizations.